 - If you eat chicken and no other meat, you're a Pollo vegetarian.

 - If someone says they are vegan but they eat meat, fish, honey, eggs etc. i.e. the only thing they have excluded from their diet is dairy; they are not vegan.
 They fall under the dairy-free category.

-A plant-based/vegan diet includes any item that has not come from a living being e.g. an animal or insect.
-Examples of excluded foods are honey, eggs, fish, meat and products using the milk from an animal e.g. cream, milk, cheese, yogurt, butter etc. Plant-based foods include vegetables, fruits, nuts, seeds, pulses and grains.
+A vegan diet includes any item that has not come from a living being e.g. an animal or insect.
+Examples of excluded foods are honey, eggs, fish, meat and products using the milk from an animal e.g. cream, milk, cheese, yogurt, butter etc. Vegan foods include vegetables, fruits, nuts, seeds, pulses and grains.
 Alternatives to dairy products can be made from oats, rice, soya or nuts.

 A tool to help illustrate what vegans eat

 A friend of mine made a chart to show the differences between what a vegan would eat and what a 'pure' vegetarian would eat.
 I hope you find it helpful.